aberghammer-analytics/nba-chatbot/README.md

 5. The SQL query is ran to get the data
 6. The LLM interprets the data and writes a response

+> [!WARNING]
+> This is a rough work in progress.
+The process has some failure points, but this was mainly intended as an experimental application.
+The database connection and resulting sql code may fail, but you should be able to retry your query.